zkniebel/SitecoreUML/Documentation/chapter1.md

   * [ ] Adds validation of Extended Field Info syntax
 * [ ] Moves folder paths in Sitecore config files to settings to enable use of Sitecore variables
 * [ ] Refactor out broken lazy-initialization of module variables in JavaScript
+* [ ] Adds visual progress dialog to be displayed during imports
 * [ ] Documentation
   * [x] Extended Field Info
   * [ ] Validation updates